testmana2/test/README-MacOSX.txt

 10. Install hunspell and dictionaries
 -------------------------------------
-penchant depends on hunspell as well.
+pyenchant depends on hunspell as well.
 Enter these commands to install it

 sudo port install hunspell